MacBook Pro Magic Keyboard with Touch Bar and Touch ID

 Tip: Press the Fn key twice to turn on dictation, which lets you dictate text wherever you can type (for example, in Messages, Mail, Pages, and many other apps).

 Set keyboard preferences.
-Use the Keyboard pane of System Preferences (choose Apple menu > System Preferences, click Keyboard, then click the buttons at the top to see the available options).
+In System Preferences, click Keyboard, then click the buttons at the top to see the available options.

 Learn about keyboard shortcuts.
 You can press key combinations to do things on your MacBook Pro that you’d normally do with a trackpad, mouse, or other device.
 For a list of commonly used shortcuts, see Keyboard shortcuts on your Mac.